Kmynes/pool-worker-threads/README.md

                 return tokens; //We send one message at the, but we could send it by piece }
-        }) //You can easily accumulate all datas emited by you observable in a promise .toPromise();
+        }); //You can easily accumulate all datas emited in a promise workersPromises.push(workerPromise);
-    workersPromises.push(workerPromise);
 }